ckillam12/final_project/README.md

 - Labels:
  Text will be organized in a JSON file for each action, room, and monster combination and labels will be updated showing each rooms description of the users situation
 - Game reset:
  The games conditions will be reset after dying or reaching the end of the game.
+- Imports and requirements:
+  Have the downloaded JSON file in same directory Import tkinter, json, and random